 The Floor Wiper looks simple.
 You lie on your back, lift your legs straight up, and sweep them side to side in a controlled arc.
 Then you actually try it and realize your obliques have been coasting through every other core exercise you've ever done.
 That sweeping motion demands serious rotational strength, anti-rotation stability from your deep core, and enough hip flexor endurance to keep your legs elevated through the entire set.

 Here's what makes the floor wiper exercise so valuable: most core exercises work in one plane.
 Crunches flex you forward.
 Planks resist extension.
 Floor Wipers force your core to control rotation under a long lever arm, which is closer to how your core actually functions during sports, lifting, and daily life.
-So if your core training has been limited to planks and sit-ups, honestly, this exercise will expose gaps you didn't know existed.
+So if your core training has been limited to planks and sit-ups, this exercise will expose gaps you didn't know existed.

 Quick Facts